 4:00 p.m.-5:00 p.m.

-The colloquium will be held online, meeting through MS Teams and eventually moving to the face-to-face format when the pandemic is over.
+The colloquium is held online, meeting through MS Teams and eventually moving to a face-to-face format when the pandemic is over.
 Each speaker will give a 45-minute presentation, followed by 15 minutes of Q&A.

 This event is open to all faculty, staff, and graduate students in the College of Business.

 January 20: Chris Stivers (Finance) | Inflation Innovations, Stock Returns, and the Changing Nature of Inflation Non-Neutrality

 February 3: Ghiyoung Im (CIS) | Understanding Contagious Behaviors in Online Support Communities: A Virtual Social Contagion Framework